-Florida Statute 1001.42(8)(c)3.
-Restricts classroom instruction on sexual orientation or gender identity in prekindergarten through grade 8.
-Rule 6A-10.081 Principles of Professional Conduct for the Education Profession in Florida further restricts classroom instruction on sexual orientation or gender identity through grade 12.
-The SETTLEMENT AGREEMENT of 3/11/2024 provides clarification for school personnel in the areas of "classroom instruction," "classroom references," "non-discrimination," "third-parties," "debate," "families," "bullying," "extracurricular activities," and "library books."
+Florida Statute 1001.42(8)(c)3 and Rule 6A-10.81 Principles of Professional Conduct for the Education Profession restrict classroom instruction on sexual orientation or gender identity from prekindergarten through grade 12.
+The SETTLEMENT AGREEMENT of 3/11/2024 provides clarification for school personnel in the areas of "classroom instruction," "classroom references," "non-discrimination," "third parties," "debate," "families," "bullying," "extracurricular activities," and "library books."
+The full SETTLEMENT AGREEMENT can be found in Appendix D.